tdulcet/Distributed-Computing-Scripts/README.md

                         GIMPS/PrimeNet User ID.
 Create a GIMPS/PrimeNet
                         account: https://www.mersenne.org/update/.
 If you do
                         not want a PrimeNet account, you can use ANONYMOUS.
-  -p PASSWORD, --password=PASSWORD
-                        Optional GIMPS/PrimeNet Password.
-Deprecated and not
-                        recommended.
-Only provide if you want to do manual testing and not report the progress.
-This was the default behavior for old versions of this script.
   -T WORK_PREFERENCE, --worktype=WORK_PREFERENCE
                         Type of work, Default: 150.
 Supported work
                         preferences: 2 (Trial factoring), 4 (P-1 factoring),